vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 nature of consciousness.
 67. The movement of vital energy is of two kinds.
 The first one is vibra

 tive and natural, while the other is of the nature of activity and is born of effort.
 The dynamic movement of the vital energy is ever associated with a sound which is known as unstruck sound (anāhata).
 It goes on sounding automatically in the heart of every living being.
 There is none to utter it or to stop it.
 All the phonemes abide inseparably in it.
 Furthermore, yogins experience two dis tinct aspects of nāda.
 The first is ever shining which does not have any rest.
 It only rises once and remains shining forever.
 Another aspect of nāda is one which rises but which also sets.
 However, the subtle nāda where all the phonemes inseparably abide is known as the unmanifest sound.
-Two seed mantras (bījas) called srsti and samhāra are its manifested forms.
+Two seed mantras (bījas) called sr̥ṣṭi and samhāra are its manifested forms.
 In other words, nada is cog

 nized by the help of these seed syllables.
 68. These are the letters from "ka" varga to the end of “pa” varga.
 In